shaneutt/rust-grpc-demo/README.md

 ```

 At first, we are going to test our server using [Insomnia][insomnia].
-Insomnia is a free API testing tool, and it supports testing gRPC services.
+Insomnia is an open source API testing tool, and it supports testing gRPC services.
 After you downloaded and installed Insomnia, open it and click ⨁ icon and select «gRPC Request».

 ![grpc_request.png](images%2Fgrpc_request.png)